Doula costs

 Private insurance

 Some insurers are beginning to cover doula services as part of maternal wellness benefits.
 This is especially true for employer-sponsored plans through companies prioritizing maternal health outcomes.
-Ask your plan directly — don't assume the answer is no.
+For example, UnitedHealthcare's doula coverage guide outlines what their plans may include.
+Ask your plan directly, don't assume the answer is no. To see how coverage varies across insurers and states, the National Health Law Program's state-by-state doula coverage tracker is the most comprehensive independent resource.

 Medicaid